autocrypt/autocrypt/doc/level0.rst

 If the client finds an Autocrypt Setup Message, it should offer to import it to enable Autocrypt.
 If the user agrees to do so:

  * The client prompts the user for their corresponding Setup Code.
-If the ``Autocrypt-Setup-Message: v0`` header contains the parameter ``input-type=alphanumeric``, then the client MAY choose to present the user with a specialized input dialog that better assists the user with input in the particular format described above.
+   If there is a ``Passphrase-Format`` header in the outer OpenPGP armor and its value is ``alphanumeric``, then the client MAY present a specialized input dialog assisting the user to enter a code in the format described above.
-   If there is no ``input-type`` attribute, or the ``input-type`` is unknown, then the client MUST provide a plain UTF-8 string text entry.
+   If there is no ``Passphrase-Format`` header, or the value is unknown, then the client MUST provide a plain UTF-8 string text entry.

  * The client should try decrypting the message with the supplied